 - higher intelligence in storing your personal data

-As far as third-party apps are concerned, Apple has what it calls an app sand box, which limits what kind of data apps can access.
+As far as third-party apps are concerned, Apple has what it calls an app sandbox, which limits what kind of data apps can access.

 Messaging on Apple iOS vs Google’s Android